linesky/system-file-upload/README.md

 # system-file-upload
-text protocol a server of upload files to ip to ip download
+text protocol a server of upload files to ip to ip download upload text files